-If you have submitted an in-course assessment by the defined hand-in deadline and are deemed by the Module Leader not to have passed the assessment, or if you have failed to submit anything (non-submission), following the assessment board you may be permitted to re-sit the module assessment.
+If you have submitted an in-course assessment by the defined hand-in deadline and are deemed by the Module Leader not to have passed the assessment (but it is considered that you have made a genuine attempt), or if you have failed to submit anything (non-submission), following the assessment board you may be permitted to re-sit the module assessment.
 If this is the case the resulting mark achieved for the final piece of work will be capped at the pass mark (40%).
 Only one re-sit opportunity is possible for any assessment component.